Stoeoeoe/godot_data_editor/README.md

 ![class_screenshot]

 # Installation
+* Download/clone this repository
 * Open your project folder, e.g. "../MyGame/"
-* Create a folder named "addons" (if not already present)
-* In addons, create a folder named "godot_data_editor"
-* Copy the content of this repository into it.
-You may remove the "sceenshots"  ;)
+* Copy the "addons" folder into your project folder
 * Open your project in the editor and navigate to the plugin (Scene -> Project Settings -> Plugins)
 * The plugin "godot_data_editor" should now appear, change the status from "Inactive" to "Active"
-* Restart the editor to make sure that the _data_ singleton is loaded properly
+* Restart the editor to make sure that the _data_ singleton is loaded properly.
+If _data_ was not added, add a [singleton] to the class "addons/godot_data_editor/data.gd".

 I intend to upload the plugin to the AssetLib, once I feel it is stable enough.